plone/training/docs/react/reducer_tests.md

 ---
 html_meta:
   "description": "Write tests for our reducer.
-Since reducer are pure funcitons with input and output, we can write unit tests for them."
+Since reducers are pure functions with input and output, we can write unit tests for them."
   "property=og:description": "Write tests for our reducer.
 Since reducer are pure funcitons with input and output, we can write unit tests for them."
   "property=og:title": "Reducer Tests"
   "keywords": "Plone, Training, exercise, solution, react,redux, reducers"